 Tel: 01546 602127.

-Mains water supply, drainage by private septic tank (located in adjacent field), electric storage heating to ground floor level, solar panels, double glazing.
+Mains water supply, drainage by shared septic tank (located in adjacent field), electric storage heating to ground floor level, solar panels, double glazing.

 Note: The services have not been checked by the selling agents.